 Welcome to the Public Policy Program.

-We are excited about the terrific research and programming we offer to students, faculty, and the broader community.
-It is our mission to transcend traditional disciplinary boundaries to tackle complex and challenging problems that face society.
-While traditional displines excel at creating basic science knowledge, it is the process of bringing together knowledge from multiple disciplines and the insights of policy stakeholders that holds the best promise for finding transformative solutions.
+This year, UNC Charlotte's Public Policy program will continue its mission to transcend traditional disciplinary boundaries to tackle the complex and challenging problems that face society.
+While traditional disciplines excel at creating basic scientific knowledge, it is the process of bringing together knowledge from multiple disciplines as well as the insights of policy stakeholders that hold the best promise for finding transformative solutions.
 We seek to train our students in convergence science to seek knowledge through multiple lenses, communicate across disciplinary divides, and integrate knowledge to find evidence-based solutions to challenging policy and governance problems.